I-am-PUID-0/pdrcrd/README.md

 ## Community

 ### pdrcrd
-- For questions related pdrcrd see the github [discussions](https://github.com/I-am-PUID-0/pdrcrd/discussions)
+- For questions related to pdrcrd, see the GitHub [discussions](https://github.com/I-am-PUID-0/pdrcrd/discussions)
 - or create a new [issue](https://github.com/I-am-PUID-0/pdrcrd/issues) if you find a bug or have an idea for an improvement.
 - or join the pdrcrd [discord server](https://discord.gg/n5nQRYtrw2)

 ### plex_debrid
-- For questions related to plex_debrid see the github [discussions](https://github.com/itsToggle/plex_debrid/discussions)
+- For questions related to plex_debrid, see the GitHub [discussions](https://github.com/itsToggle/plex_debrid/discussions)
 - or create a new [issue](https://github.com/itsToggle/plex_debrid/issues) if you find a bug or have an idea for an improvement.
 - or join the plex_debrid [discord server](https://discord.gg/u3vTDGjeKE)